Breadcrumb

 Symptoms

 ME/CFS symptoms usually start suddenly.
-But for some people, they develop gradually over weeks or months.
+But for some people, they develop slowly over weeks or months.
 Symptoms can change in a day, and from day to day.
 And how severe the symptoms are can differ from person to person.

 Symptoms can vary with ME/CFS.
 But there is a core set of symptoms that affect nearly everyone with ME/CFS.
-These core symptoms are:

-- Extreme physical fatigue, mental fatigue, or both.
-It can be constant, or it can come and go.
-It is not relieved by rest.
-This fatigue also is so severe that it interferes with your work, your play, and your social activities.
+Fatigue can be constant, or it can come and go.
+It's not relieved by rest.
+This fatigue also is so severe that it interferes with your work, play, and social activities.

-- Worsening of symptoms after activity.
-This is called post-exertional malaise.
-This can mean you feel ill or weak or your ME/CFS symptoms are worse after physical or mental activity.
+You may feel ill or weak or that your ME/CFS symptoms are worse after physical or mental activity.
 Even daily activities like showering, cooking, and reading can trigger symptoms.
 Often there is a delay of 24 hours before it starts.
 It can take days, weeks, or more to feel better.

-- Trouble sleeping.
+You may have trouble sleeping.
 Or you may wake up feeling tired or not rested.

-- Problems with concentration, short-term memory, or thinking of the right word (cognitive impairment).
+- Problems with thinking (cognitive impairment).

 - Pain, which can be widespread or in one place.
 ME/CFS pain can be in one area, then move to another.
 You may have: